ddhjy/chat-any/README_en.md

    - Select one or more files, folders, or text in Finder.
    - Activate the **Chat Any** extension using Raycast.
-   - Execute the `Chat` command; the extension will automatically collect the selected content and **overwrite** the `context.txt` file.
+   - Execute the `Chat` command; the extension will automatically collect the selected content and **overwrite** the `context.md` file.

 2. **Append Content**:

    - Select new files, folders, or text in Finder.
    - Activate the **Chat Any** extension using Raycast.
-   - Execute the `Chat Append` command; the extension will automatically **append** the selected content to the `context.txt` file.
+   - Execute the `Chat Append` command; the extension will automatically **append** the selected content to the `context.md` file.

 3. **View Aggregated Content**:

-   - After executing the command, the extension will automatically open the `Documents/Chat Any` directory and the `context.txt` file for immediate viewing.
+   - After executing the command, the extension will automatically open the `Documents/Chat Any` directory and the `context.md` file for immediate viewing.

 4. **Clipboard Operations**: